Xilinx/Vitis_Libraries/data_analytics/docs/src/benchmark/dup_match.rst

 The performance is shown below.
-  The input file is randomly generated 10,000,000 lines (about 1GB) of csv file similar to `L2/demos/text/dup_match/data/test.csv` as test input file.
-  And its execute time is 8,215.56 s, so its throughput is 124.64 MB/s.
+  The input file is randomly generated 10,000,000 lines (about 1 GB) of csv file similar to `L2/demos/text/dup_match/data/test.csv` as the test input file, and its execute time is 8,215.56 s, so its throughput is 124.64 Mb/s.

 .. toctree::